Online (and iOS) Activities to use with Switch Access

 - Specialbites has free switch games to download, switch games to play online and tons of video tutorials to help you make switch games.

-- Tar Heel Reader a collection of free, easy-to-read, and accessible books on a wide range of topics.
+- Tar Heel Reader has a collection of free, easy-to-read, and accessible books on a wide range of topics.
 Each book can be speech enabled and accessed using multiple interfaces, including touch screens, the IntelliKeys with custom overlays, and 1 to 3 switches.
 You may write your own books using pictures from the huge collection at Flickr or pictures you upload.
 Now available to use on the iPad also.
+You get much more if you pay for the subscription.

 - Up To Ten has some nice online coloring pages for switch use.